‘Foundation for growth’: Cubs impressed with Ben Brown before he makes his Triple-A debut

 In other prospect injury news

-Outfielder Alexander Canario (left shoulder and ankle surgery) is on a running program and taking swings in the batting cage, Banner said.
+Outfielder Alexander Canario (surgery on left shoulder and ankle) is on a running program and taking swings in the batting cage, Banner said.

 “He’s finally doing some light baseball activity, which is exciting,” Banner said.

-Infielder James Triantos (right meniscus surgery) played his first game of extended spring Monday, about six weeks post-operation, on the shorter end of the estimate after surgery.
+Infielder James Triantos (surgery on right meniscus) played his first game of extended spring Monday, about six weeks after his operation, which is on the shorter end of the estimate.